raguay/raguay.github.io/site/tutorials/plashserver/exchangewidget.md

   let savedAmount;
 ```

 The code section starts as normal.
-I'm importing the `onMount` funtion to execute
+I'm importing the `onMount` function to execute
 instruction upon mounting the widget.
 I'm also getting the `thirtyMinute` store to
 get updates every thirty minutes to reload the exchange rate.
 In reality, the
 exchange rate changes at most once an hour.
 I'm using the thirty minute timer in